blurrycontour/zuul-gerrit/doc/source/howtos/gerrit_setup.rst

 You may need to add the proper label permissions to the ``All-Projects`` project, which defines ACLs that all other projects will inherit.

-..
-TODO: Instructions to create a Verified label?

 Visting `Projects` -> `List` -> `All-Projects` -> `Access` in your Gerrit lets you see the current access permissions.
 In the ``Reference: refs/heads/*`` section, you will need to add a permisson